Shift3/standards-and-practices/README.md

 - Open PowerShell with Administrator privileges.
 Run `Set-ExecutionPolicy RemoteSigned`.
 Type Y and press Enter to confirm that you want to make this change.
 - Install the [Chocolatey package manager for Windows](https://chocolatey.org/install).
 - Reopen PowerShell with Administrator privileges, if necessary.
 Run the [install-apps-via-chocolatey.ps1](./install-apps-via-chocolatey.ps1) script to install a number of programs you will probably need.
 (Feel free to peek at this file's contents to see what it contains.)
-- From the same PowerShell window, run the command `oosu10`.
+- (Optional) From the same PowerShell window, run the command `oosu10`.
 Here, you can easily configure a number of settings to have Windows respect your privacy a little more.
+Just make sure you understand what each setting does before you change it.
-- After running `oosu10`, restart Windows if necessary.
+- After running `oosu10`, restart Windows (if applicable).
 - Install Android Studio.
 - Install the regular version of Visual Studio (as opposed to Visual Studio Code).
 Visual Studio Community Edition may be sufficient, or you may need a paid license for Visual Studio Professional, Enterprise, or similar.
 Either way, ask your PM (Project Manager).
 - You may wish to use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq).